What Is a Business Line of Credit?

 When a Revenue-Based Advance Wins

 The revenue-based advance wins when speed or qualification dominates everything else.
 Funding in 4–24 hours, qualification down to 500 FICO, 6 months in business, $15K+/month revenue.
 The cost is meaningfully higher than line or term, but it's the only product that solves a 48-hour cash gap for a business that doesn't qualify for traditional credit.
-See our same-day working capital options →
+See the dedicated same day business loan and same day business financing guide for the full cost mechanics, qualification tiers, and document checklist, or apply for same-day working capital →

 For most small businesses that have time to plan and meet basic qualification thresholds, a line of credit + a term loan together — using the line for ongoing needs and the term loan for one-time capital — is the cheapest realistic structure.
 A revenue-based advance is a fallback when one of those structures isn't available in the timeline you need.